-Since three years I am in Bengaluru but still I am discovering new things everyday.
+Since three years I am in Bengaluru but still, I am discovering new things every day.
 We people are from other parts of India have a very common idea about food in Bengaluru, that is “any city in South India is all about Dosa and Idli.
 But, the reality is quite different from this.

 Idli and Vada:

 Idli is a very simple and common food in Bengaluru.
-It is made of rice and urad dal and serves with coconut chutney and famous sambar.
+It is made of rice and urad dal and serves with coconut chutney and the famous sambar.

 On the other side vada or medu vada, which you can enjoy with any variety of sambar and coconut chutney.
-When I first visited South India, medu vada won my heart and not only that still I do love this crispy and fluffy vada with sambar and coconut chutney by the side.
+When I first visited South India, medu vada won my heart and not only that still, I do love this crispy and fluffy vada with sambar and coconut chutney by the side.

-Green chilli pakoda :
+Green chili pakoda :

 Pani Puri and Dahi Puri:

 You can describe pani puri as the king of street foods in India as everywhere you will get the same.
 This round, crisp, hollow puri filled with potato, onion, chickpeas mixture and flavored water is the love of everyone here in this hi-tech city.

 Similarly, we have a great love for dahi puri too.
 It is actually a more spicy and upgraded version of Pani puri.
 Instead of flavored water, dahi puri is filled with dahi (yogurt) and sweet chutney.
 We can find different types of garnishing techniques in different places for the same.